-Innsbruck to Verona Bike
+Innsbruck to Verona Bike Write a review

-Our Innsbruck to Verona trip has been designed to bring you the best of northern Italy without the grueling pedaling of a mountain tour.
+Our Innsbruck to Verona trip was designed to bring you the best of northern Italy without the challenging hills of a mountain tour.
 Thanks to an ingenious series of bike paths and trails, you can cycle easily and scenically from town to town, past orchards and vineyards, to the shores of Lake Garda and on to the UNESCO World Heritage city of Verona.
 We begin in the elegant ski-town of Innsbruck and then shuttle into the countryside to start our ride.
 The tour finishes in Verona, famous for its Roman amphitheater and picturesque medieval streets.
 Our tour combines cycling with a hearty dose of history, culture, and of course delicious food and wine.
 It’s a great way to explore one of the most beautiful regions of Europe!

-Innsbruck to Verona Bike itinerary
+Innsbruck to Verona Bike itinerary Request full itinerary

 Independent arrival in Innsbruck and dinner on your own tonight.
 Innsbruck is now known primarily as a winter ski resort, but it was important as a key spot along the Brenner Pass for millennia, controlling the transport and communications link between the north and the south, and the easiest route across the Alps.
 It became the capital of the Tyrol in the 15th century and grew into a wealthy and powerful city, with a castle, a university and beautiful churches.
-Stay the night in one of the oldest hotels in Europe, the beautifully restored Golden Adler.
+Stay the night in one of the oldest hotels in Europe, the beautifully restored Golden Adler (or similar).
 Overnight Innsbruck.
 Hotel included.
 Dinner not included.

 We drop back down into the valley this morning for a visit of the beautiful Tyrolean city of Bolzano.
-Since the 1300's the region was part of Hapsburg territory before being ceded to Italy in 1919 after the break-up of the Hapsburg Empire after World War One.
-Enjoy a walk in the old city center, or visit the Archaeology museum, featuring Ötzi, the remarkably intact 5,000-year-old mummy discovered twenty years ago in the Alpine ice.
+Since the 1300's the region was part of Hapsburg territory before being ceded to Italy in 1919 after the break-up of the Hapsburg Empire after World War I. Enjoy a walk in the old city center or visit the Archaeology museum, featuring Ötzi, the remarkably intact 5,000-year-old mummy discovered twenty years ago in the Alpine ice.
 The ride back takes you through a sea of leafy vineyards to your hotel, where you'll have time to enjoy a massage in the hotel spa if you so choose.
 Overnight Caldaro.
 Hotel, breakfast and dinner included.

 Take some time this morning to visit Trento’s marvelous castle before heading out mid-morning for our ride.
 We bike along the Adige River to Rovereto, whose surrounding mountains were heavily fought over during World War I. A former railway track leads us through a pass and eventually opens up high above the blue waters of Lake Garda.
 Enjoy the only true “flying downhill” of the trip as you descend to the shores of Italy’s largest lake.
 Tonight is a “Free Night” so you are free to dine as you like.
 The Ride: 50 km.
-Our hotel is at the Hotel Oasi & Spa, on the shores of Lake Garda.
+Our hotel is at the Hotel Oasi & Spa (or similar) on the shores of Lake Garda.
 Overnight Lake Garda.
 Hotel and breakfast included.
 Dinner not included.

 Bike along the shores of the lake this morning and rub elbows with the local cyclists out on their daily ride.
 We stop for lunch in the historic town of Garda, which has been inhabited since prehistoric times.
 Stroll the medieval streets and enjoy a lunch of fresh seafood before heading out again.
 After another hour's ride we drop the bikes and get a van transfer to the amazing city of Verona.
 It was deemed a UNESCO World Heritage site for the architecture of its city center, which grew up over 2,000 years around a nearly intact Roman amphitheater.
 It’s also the city where Romeo and Juliet “lived” in Shakespeare’s drama (you can even visit the famous balcony and ask Romeo wherefore art he is).
 Enjoy a final dinner together at one of the city's finest restaurants.
 The Ride: 65 km.
-We stay the night at the Hotel Scalzi, a beautifully renovated 19th century palazzo that is now a stylish boutique hotel in the center of the old town.
+We stay the night at the Hotel Scalzi (or similar) a beautifully renovated 19th century palazzo that is now a stylish boutique hotel in the center of the old town.
 Overnight Verona.
 Hotel, breakfast and dinner included.

 The trip ends after breakfast this morning in Verona, which is well connected with the rest of Italy by train.
 Breakfast included.